Posted on Leave a comment

 Why?
 For that you have to dwelve into the world of emotional abuse.

-I discovered this because I was in an abusive relationship which opened my eyes to the emotional abuse I suffered in childhood.
-I always thought I just lacked social skills, and that there was something wrong with my brain, that my personality was just quirky, or that this is just who I am and I’m destined to have to only manage this weird condition of social awkwardness.
-I couldn’t somehow connect with others.
-Something missing.
-Nope.
-When you were abused for years on end how are you supposed to be happy, normal like everyone else?
-Imagine a soldier coming from war, a terrible war where he felt like he lost a part of himself.
-Friends.
+There was nothing wrong with me.
+There never had been.
+When you were abused for years on end how are you supposed to be happy, like everyone else?
+Imagine this: A soldier coming from war, a terrible war where he felt like he lost a part of himself.
+He lost loved ones.
 He suffered immensely.
-How is he supposed to be happy?
-At least if he never allowed himself to grieve that, to get support, to talk about.
+How is he supposed to be happy if all that suffering goes unaddressed, swiped under the rug?
+If he never allowed himself to grieve that, to get support, to talk about it.
 Well that’s us.
-I saw other people just having fun and I wondered, what’s up with me, why can’t I also be happy and have fun like them?
+When I saw other people just merrily having fun I wondered, what’s up with me, why can’t I also be happy and have fun like them?
 Well… How could I?
+How could anyone that went through the same…